gwastro/pycbc/docs/ahope/weekly_ahope.rst

  * The segments-X1-science-name is the flag used to store science times in the segment database
  * segments-database-url points to the segment database
  * segments-veto-definer-url points to the url where the veto-definer file can be found.
- * The [tisi] sections give instructions on how to set up the input files used for time sliding.
+ * The [tisi] sections give instructions to ahope on how to set up what time slides will be performed.
 See :ref:`ahopetimeslidesmod` for more details on how to supply this for other situations.
-Some significant changes are needed to make ligolw_tisi and ahope work nicer with each other (and avoid this hassle).
-This is on the to-do list.
+Normally you will just need to add or remove detectors.

 The remaining options affect how the jobs run, these should not be edited unless you know what you are doing ... but can freely be added if you do know what you are doing and want to change something.